 Information & Registration

 Cost of attendance is $2000 per person.
+Complimentary ticket(s) are available for Convergence members who have registered for an annual membership.
 The training has limited space to ensure a personal, intensive and practice-driven learning experience.
 Please contact [email protected] to register or if you require any additional information.